 Summer Camp (Summer Program)

-We are excited to offer our Summer Camp 2023 programming!
+We are excited to offer our Summer Camp 2025 programming!

 At DSRF, our goal is for each of our participants to have fun and build relationships in a group environment.
-If you think the individual you are registering for camp requires one to one support to participate safely in a group, please contact Eleanor at eleanor@dsrf.org to discuss accommodations.
+If you think the individual you are registering for camp requires one to one support to participate safely in a group, please contact Danielle at danielle@dsrf.org to discuss accommodations.
 Unfortunately, DSRF cannot guarantee one to one support, but we always welcome support workers and will do our best to accommodate the needs of potential campers.

 When registering, you will have the opportunity to specify your top 2 preferred weeks; if you wish to request additional weeks, you will be placed on a waiting list for the extra weeks.